NesAbosso/CodeSummary/README.md

 # Conclusion and Skills Learned

-This live project was an invaluable opportunity to really test myself, my skills and gain experience working in an Agile team environment.
+This project was an invaluable opportunity to really test myself, my skills and gain experience working in an Agile team environment.
 The skills I gained working in a collaborative development including:

     * Communication
     * Problem–Solving Skills